evanfinnigan/monster_lazer/README.md

 All artwork was created by myself, Evan Finnigan, with the exception of the crown on images/champion.png.
 This crown is the logo for QHacks, where I developed this game, and is a tribute to the hackathon.
 Artwork was created using paint.net

+Feel free to use this code and make your own version!
+If you use this code, please provide a link back to this page.